Rabies in Animals: Symptoms, Transmission, Prevention and Control

 Rabies: What’s the Big Deal?

-Rabies is a viral disease that targets the nervous system of mammals, making it a top contender for the scariest infections out there.
-The rabies virus (belonging to the Lyssavirus genus) works by infiltrating the central nervous system and turning even the cutest creatures into aggressive, confused, and, quite frankly, terrifying versions of themselves.
+Rabies is a viral disease that targets the nervous system of mammals.
+The rabies virus (belonging to the Lyssavirus genus) infiltrates the central nervous system and causes severe neurological symptoms.

-This disease has been around for centuries – the first known descriptions date back to ancient times, where rabies was often referred to as “hydrophobia” due to the bizarre fear of water in infected individuals.
-Though it was poorly understood back then, today we know it’s transmitted primarily through the bite of an infected animal, typically dogs, bats, foxes, and other carnivores.
+This disease has been around for centuries – the first known descriptions date back to ancient times, where rabies was referred to as “hydrophobia” due to the fear of water in infected individuals.
+Today, we know it’s transmitted primarily through the bite of an infected animal, typically dogs, bats, foxes, and other carnivores.

 History of Rabies: From Myths to Modern Medicine